Written by on . Last updated June 18th, 2026.

 Earthquake Intensity Map based on Shakemap Data provided by USGS.

 People that feel an earthquake may report their experience to the US Geographic Survey.
-Currently, 80 people have reported shaking in 40 places in 8 countries (Antigua and Barbuda, Saint Kitts and Nevis, Guadeloupe, Montserrat, Netherlands Antilles, Martinique, Dominica, British Virgin Islands).We keep updating this article as more ground reports become available.
+Currently, 137 people have reported shaking in 50 places in 10 countries (Antigua and Barbuda, Saint Kitts and Nevis, Guadeloupe, Dominica, Montserrat, Netherlands Antilles, Saint Vincent and The Grenadines, Martinique, Saint Lucia, British Virgin Islands).We keep updating this article as more ground reports become available.
 You may report that you felt this earthquake here.

 Places with most reports:

-• Charlestown, Saint Paul Charlestown, Saint Kitts and Nevis: 2 people.
+• Monkey Hill, Saint Peter Basseterre, Saint Kitts and Nevis: 4 people.

 Aftershocks detected